The WP Cerber scanner for WordPress

 Suspicious code found.
-During the code inspection with heuristic analysis the code inspector found suspicious code signatures and instructions.
+During the code inspection with heuristic analysis, the scanner found suspicious code signatures and code instructions.

 Unattended suspicious file.
-The scanner recognized this file as “ownerless” because it does not belong to any known part of a plugin, a theme or WordPress and should be deleted.
-It may remain after upgrading to a newer version of WordPress or a some software you have.
+The scanner recognized this file as “ownerless” because it does not belong to any known part of a plugin, a theme, or WordPress and should be deleted.
+It may remain after upgrading to a newer version of WordPress or some software you have.
 It also may be a piece of unknown obfuscated malware.
-In some rare case it might be a part of a custom-made (bespoke) software.
+In some rare cases, it might be a part of a custom-made (bespoke) software.

-Usually, you can delete any suspicious or malicious file if it has a checkbox in its row in the leftmost cell.
+You can usually delete any suspicious or malicious file if it has a checkbox in its row in the leftmost cell.
 Before deleting a file, click the issue link in its row to see an explanation.
 When you delete a file the plugin moves it to a quarantine folder.

 Restoring deleted files

 If you delete an important file by chance, you can restore the file from a quarantine folder.
 The location of the folder is shown on the Tools / Diagnostic page.
 This folder is not accessible from the Internet.

 To restore a deleted file you need to use a file manager in your hosting control panel.
 The original name and location of the deleted file is saved in the .restore file.
 It’s a text file so you can open it in a browser or a file viewer.

 If the scanner window stops responding or updating, it usually means the process of scanning on the server is hung.
 This might happen due to several reasons, but typically this happens due to a misconfigured server or some hosting limitations.
 Do the following:

 - Try to disable scanning the session directory or the temp directory (or both) in the scanner settings

 - Open the browser console (use the F12 key on PC or Cmd + Option + J on Mac) and check it for CERBER ERROR messages